-FBI says remains of fugitive tied to police chief's 1980 death found
+Remains found of fugitive wanted in police chief's 1980 death: FBI

-BOSTON (Reuters) - The remains of a longtime fugitive wanted in the 1980 slaying of a Pennsylvania police chief were recovered from the back of the Massachusetts home of his former wife, U.S. authorities said on Friday.
+BOSTON (Reuters) - The remains of a fugitive wanted in the 1980 slaying of a Pennsylvania police chief were recovered from the back of the Massachusetts home of his former wife, U.S. authorities said on Friday.

-The Federal Bureau of Investigation said it learned that Donald Eugene Webb, who had one of the longest-ever runs on the Federal Bureau of Investigation's "Ten Most Wanted" list, said it learned Webb had died in 1999 but did not provide information on cause of death.
+The Federal Bureau of Investigation said it learned that Donald Eugene Webb, who had one of the longest-ever runs on the FBI's "Ten Most Wanted" list, said it learned Webb had died in 1999 but did not provide information on cause of death.

 Webb's remains were found buried in the back of a property in North Dartmouth, Massachusetts, the agency said.
 State police had obtained a search warrant as part of a separate gambling investigation, prosecutors said.